oldd/old--incremental-development/week-3/README.md

 But wait!
 Before you dive right in, take a minute to set up your homework on the module project board:

 1. Start an empty repository called ```duck-duck-clone``` (Named _exactly_ this!)
-1. Create an issue for this week's project & exercises, then move it to the board.
+1. Create an issue for this week's project [just like this](https://github.com/HackYourFutureBelgium/homework-submission#homework-issues)
 1. Open [DuckDuckGo](https://duckduckgo.com)
 1. Get started!